 Right: A map of the GSWA-South Africa border.
 From Gerald L'Ange's excellent book "Urgent Imperial Service"

+On the morning of the first of February we reached Nakab, on the border.
 There was not a single blade of grass and very little water.
 Not all the horses were able to drink before we left that night in spite of the men working all day on the well.
 That night we marched to Esterhuizenputz, a farm with good grazing, but only one well.
 Once again the men spent the day trying to get water for the horses.
 There was barely enough for the horses of the 1.
 Komp. and 2.
 Batt.
 The 8.
 Komp. had to move ten km further to Longklipp where the horses could drink from a muddy pond.

 During the night we marched fifty km to Ceydas on the Molopo where once again we found bad grazing and little water.
 Once again during the day the men and animals had little rest.